jadu101/jadu101.github.io/content/Hackthebox📦/Linux🐧/HTB-Bitlab.md

 Since www-data doesn't have enough privilege to exploit this, I will move from here for now.

+- *I thought this was not exploitable, but later from other's write-ups I realized it is actually exploitable -> More at the below*
 ### Ping Sweep & Port Scan

 From some enumeration, I realized that this server is running with docker.